puppetlabs/katamari/README.md

 The Packaging Repo has accrued a number of tasks over the years, many of which have nothing to do with packaging our products.
-A common work flow seems to be "clone hiera, run `rake package:bootstrap`, and then blahblahblahblah."
+A common work flow seems to be "clone hiera, run `bundle install`, and then blahblahblahblah."

 ![Unacceptable!](http://permalink-bucket-ba0636a8-281c-4187-b20f-7d602600320b.s3.amazonaws.com/unacceptable-E6153B28-1D47-4069-A322-CB53FF662393.png "Unacceptable!")